gabrielpborba/VibraniumOrderBook/README.md

 # Vibranium OrderBook Project

 👋 Welcome to the Vibranium OrderBook project!
 This project provides a  order matching and trading system for Vibranium, an API designed for user management and order creation.
 The core components of this system include OrderBookManager and TradeManager.
-Additionally, RabbitMQ is used to manage queues (`order-queue`, `trade-queue`, `user-queue`), and PostgreSQL is employed as the backend database for storing data.
+Additionally, RabbitMQ is used to manage queues (`order-queue`, `trade-queue`, `user-queue`), and PostgreSQL is employed as the backend database for storing and reading data.

 ## Getting Started